H959: Protecting Students in a Digital Age. Latest Version

 Passed 1st Reading

-AN ACT to promote internet safety and to provide social media literacy instruction in schools.
+AN ACT to promote internet safety, to ReQuire social media literacy instruction in schools, and to require regulation of student use of wireless communication devices during instructional time.

 The General Assembly of North Carolina enacts:

-d.
-Prevent access to websites, web applications, or software that does not protect against the disclosure, use, or dissemination of a student's personal information.
+(4) Prevent access to websites, web applications, or software that do not protect against the disclosure, use, or dissemination of a student's personal information.

 § 115C‑81.26.
 Social media and mental health.

-Each local board of education shall provide instruction on social media and its effects on health, including social, emotional, and physical effects.
+The standard course of study shall include instruction on social media and its effects on health, including social, emotional, and physical effects.
 Instruction shall be provided once during elementary school, once during middle school, and twice during high school.
-Instruction may be included as part of the mental and emotional health instruction provided pursuant to G.S.
-115C‑81.25.
 Instruction on this topic shall include at least the following:

 (1) Negative effects of social media on mental health, including addiction.